-In an emergency please do not use Give sufficient oxygen to reach the (usual range 88-92%) high flow oxygen.
+In an emergency please do not use high flow oxygen.
+Give sufficient oxygen to reach the target saturation % (usual range 88-92%)

 In influenza outbreaks, when alerted by the local Public Health Laboratory, antiviral drugs should be used within 48 hours of the onset of an influenza-like illness.